Politics of Bahrain

-Politics of Bahrain has since 2002 taken place in a framework of a semi-constitutional monarchy where the government is appointed by the King of Bahrain, King Hamad bin Isa Al Khalifa.
+Politics of Bahrain takes place in an authoritarian system of government where the ruling House of Khalifa heads an absolute monarchy.
+The government is appointed by the King of Bahrain, King Hamad bin Isa Al Khalifa.
 The head of the government since 2020 is Crown Prince Salman bin Hamad Al Khalifa, who became Prime Minister following the death of Khalifa bin Salman Al Khalifa, and who also serves as Deputy Commander of the Bahrain Defence Force.

-The parliament is a bicameral legislature, with the Council of Representatives elected by universal suffrage, and the Consultative Council (also called the Shura Council) appointed directly by the king.
+After the Arab Spring, the monarchy substantially cracked down on political freedoms and civil liberties in Bahrain.